floragunncom/search-guard-helm/README.md

 ## Requirements

 * Kubernetes 1.10 or later
+* Helm (tested with Helm v2.11.0)
+* Optional: Docker, if you like to build and push customized images

 ## Deploying with Helm